betcode-org/flumine/docs/advanced.md

 Defaults to True to match orders per strategy, when False prevents double counting of passive liquidity on all orders regardless of strategy.

+#### simulation_available_prices

+When True will simulate matches against available prices after initial execution, note this will double count liquidity.

 #### instance_id

 Store server id or similar (e.g. AWS ec2 instanceId)